 Key Titles Available:

 With this app, you get access to a variety of comics across action, romance, comedy, horror, drama, Isekai, slice of life, sci-fi, and more.
-Combined with the personalized recommendations system, you will discover content that you are likely to love.
+Combined with the personalized recommendations system, you will discover content you will likely love.
 Moreover, if you have multiple devices, the app auto-syncs your data and reading progress.

 Key Features:

-- Brings manga, webtoons, and manhua in one handy location.
+- Brings 1000+ manga, manhwa, and manhua in one handy location.

 - The preview option helps choose which titles to read next